Peter Bergmann case: Investigation

 According to the post-mortem report, the body of the man was found on Rosses Point beach with most of his clothes left behind on the shore, with no wallet, money or form of identification.
 The labels of every item of clothing found on his body had been removed.
 Even though the man had been washed up on the beach, pathologist Clive Kilgallen found no evidence of "classical salt water drowning", but also no signs of foul play that would give reason to believe the man's death was a homicide.
+The cause of death was recorded as acute cardiac arrest.
 The man's teeth were in good condition and showed signs of frequent dental work in his life.
 He had bridging, root canals, crowns and had a full gold tooth on the upper back right side of his mouth and a small silver filling along the gum of a tooth on the left side of the lower jaw.

 Despite his well-groomed and dressed exterior, the man was in very poor health.
 The post mortem showed that he had advanced stages of prostate cancer and bone tumours.
 His heart showed signs of previous ischaemic heart disease.
 Notably for a man who had serious health conditions, the toxicology report stated that he had no medication of any sort in his system.
 The pathologist noted that, due to the man's health status, he would have been in significant pain and would have required prescription pain medicine or at least over-the-counter pain relievers.